 Generally, the most common form factor that is adopted by most manufacturers, and apparently, also preferred by many users, is the full-size keyboard layout.
-A full-size keyboard comprises of all the keys (104 in total), including the tenkeypad or Numpad cluster, leaving no key out.
-In a nutshell, it consists of the Numpad, navigation keys, function keys, and a few other keys.
-It is an ideal choice for those whose work involves dealing with numbers and also those who do not have any preferences set in particular and are just looking for something that gets their work done.
+A full-size keyboard comprises of all the keys (104 in total), including the tenkeypad or Numpad cluster, with no key left out.
+In a nutshell, it consists of the Numpad, navigation keys, function keys, and a few other more.
+This keyboard is an ideal choice for people whose work involves dealing with numbers, or even those, who do not have any preferences set in particular and are just looking for something that gets their work done.

-On the contrary, those who do not prefer large layouts and want a keyboard that offers only a limited (most commonly used) set of keys, can go for a tenkeyless or TKL (also referred to as 80%) form factor.
+On the contrary, those who do not prefer large layouts and can get their work done with a keyboard that offers only a limited (most commonly used) set of keys, can go for a tenkeyless or TKL (also referred to as 80%) form factor.
 Compared to a full-size layout, a tenkeyless keyboard comprises of only 88 keys in total, which saves some space by taking away the tenkey Numpad cluster.
 It is preferred largely by gamers and programmers due to its lightweight and portable form factor, and also considered as one of the most compelling options by minimalists.

 If a tenkeyless or 80% form factor is still bigger for your needs, there is the 75% form factor, which is much smaller and crammed up to save space and offer a more portable approach.
-It is pretty similar to the tenkeyless or 80% form factor, except for a few missing keys and a more crammed up approach with keys crammed right next to each other with almost no extra space in between them.
+It is pretty similar to the tenkeyless or 80% form factor, except for a few missing keys and a more jammed up approach with keys packed in right next to each other with almost no extra space in between them.
 The form factor offers a dedicated row for function keys and also has the navigation key cluster along with a few more keys on the far right column.
-It is a good choice for those who want a more compact design than the tenkeyless without compromising on the function keys and the navigation keys.
+It is a good choice for those who want a more compact design than the tenkeyless form factor without compromising on the function keys and navigation keys.

-One of the smallest form factors of the lot (also referred to as the 60% form factor), follows a minimalist design approach and emphasizes more on the aesthetics.
-It gives up on the function keys and navigation keys to offer a small footprint that is easier to carry and operate.
-In general, this form factor carries around 60 keys in total and have a set potential customer base — those preferring portability and ease-of-carry over other things — to cater.
+One of the smallest form factors of the lot (referred to as the 60% form factor), follows a minimalist design approach and emphasizes more on the aesthetics.
+It gives up on the function keys and navigation keys to offer a smaller footprint that is easier to carry and operate.
+In general, this form factor carries around 60 keys in total and has a set potential customer base — those preferring portability and ease-of-carry over other things — to cater.

 Linear switches: As the name suggests, Linear switches offer a smooth feel from top to bottom (much like a membrane keyboard) when pressed down.
 They belong to the silent switches category compared to the Tactile and Clicky switches.
 The only noise you hear from these switches is due to the key being bottomed down, rather than the noise that a switch otherwise makes.
-Further, for those who want a silent keyboard switch, the noise can be cut down using O-rings that dampens the noise caused due to bottoming down of the key.
+Furthermore, for those who want an even silent typing experience, the noise can be cut down using O-rings that dampen the sound caused due to bottoming down of the key.
 Since these switches lack tactility, they are the preferred choice for gaming, as it involves a lot of rapid and repeated keystrokes.
 Also, since there is not enough feedback, these switches are not preferred for typing.

-Clicky switches: Pretty similar to Tactile switches except for the added click sound for the tactile feedback when actuated.
-There is a distinct click sound when a switch is actuated, along with tactile feedback to let you know when the keypress is registered.
+Clicky switches: These are somewhat similar to Tactile switches except for the added click sound for the tactile feedback when actuated.
+There is a distinct click sound when the switch is actuated along with tactile feedback to let you know when the keypress is registered.
 Due to the hysteresis (slight delay between when the key is pressed and actuated), these switches are not ideally suited for gaming.
 However, at the same time, because of hysteresis, these switches make up for the best keyboards for typing, and are, therefore, a preferred choice for programmers.

 The different keyboard switch types further give rise to a wide range of switch options from various companies.
 These variations of switches are usually judged based on the travel distance required to activate a key (or actuation point) and the amount of force required to actuate a key (or actuation force).
 Some of the commonly found brands include Cherry, Kaihua, Romer-G, and Razer (in collaboration with Kaihua), to name a few.
 While these brands offer one of the best mechanical keyboard switches, the Cherry switches are the most commonly found switches on mechanical keyboards across a wide range of brands manufacturing mechanical keyboards.